 What is ONE?

-ONE is an international campaigning and advocacy organisation of nearly 8 million people around the world taking action to end extreme poverty and preventable disease, particularly in Africa.
+ONE is an international campaigning and advocacy organisation of more than 8 million people around the world taking action to end extreme poverty and preventable disease, particularly in Africa.

 We believe the fight against poverty isn’t about charity, but about justice and equality.